jaredwray/cacheable/packages/cacheable/README.md

 * `removeHook(hook)`: Removes a hook.
 * `on(event, callback)`: Listens for an event.
 * `removeListener(event, callback)`: Removes a listener.
-* `checkExpired()`: Checks for expired keys in the cache.
-This is used by the `checkInterval` property.
-* `startIntervalCheck()`: Starts the interval check for expired keys if `checkInterval` is above 0 ms.
-* `stopIntervalCheck()`: Stops the interval check for expired keys.
 * `primary`: The primary store for the cache (layer 1) defaults to in-memory by Keyv.
 * `secondary`: The secondary store for the cache (layer 2) usually a persistent cache by Keyv.
 * `nonBlocking`: If the secondary store is non-blocking.
 Default is `false`.
 * `stats`: The statistics for this instance which includes `hits`, `misses`, `sets`, `deletes`, `clears`, `errors`, `count`, `vsize`, `ksize`.
-* `checkInterval`: The interval check in milliseconds for the cache.
-Default is `0` ms. which means it will not check for expired keys.

 ## CacheableMemory - In-Memory Cache